YongzheJin-student/Assignment2/README.md

 For the Image i have tranform the image into data and store them into the mongoDB.
 Finally i can use the data when i want<br>
 This is the different between angular designed software and other software design, that i have recogonized<br>

+Because three types of users have got many same functions so i store the function in the different files can <br>
+help me to easiliy navigate between different functions.